near/NEPs/0006-bingings.md

 [motivation]: #motivation

 The current imports have the following issues:
 * **Trie API.** The behavior of trie API is currently unspecified.
-Many questions are unclear: what happens when we try iterating over an empty range, what happens if we try accessing a non-existent key, etc. Having a trie API specification is important for being able to creating a testing framework for Rust and AssemblyScript smart contracts, since in unit tests the contracts will be running on a mocked implementation of the host;
+Many things are unclear: what happens when we try iterating over an empty range, what happens if we try accessing a non-existent key, etc. Having a trie API specification is important for being able to create a testing framework for Rust and AssemblyScript smart contracts, since in unit tests the contracts will be running on a mocked implementation of the host;
 * **Promise API.** Recently we have discussed the changes to our promise mechanics.
 The schema does not need to change, but the specification now needs to be clarified;